wavemotion-dave/A7800DS/README.md

  the scheme.
 See http://7800.8bitdev.org/index.php/Bankset_Bankswitching for more details.

  Add highscore.rom for 7800 High Score saving.
 This can be in /roms/bios, /data/bios
  or in the same directory as the emulator.
-It's worth the effort!
+It's worth the effort to track down the highscore.rom file!

 Copyright :
 ----------